bitpay/bitcore/README.md

 ## Description

-This package communicated to BWS [Bitcore wallet service](https://github.com/bitpay/bitcore-wallet-service) using its REST API.
-All REST endpoints are wrapped on simple async call.
-All relevant responses from BWS are checked independently by the peers, thus the importance of using this library with talking with a third party BWS instance.
+This package communicates with BWS [Bitcore wallet service](https://github.com/bitpay/bitcore-wallet-service) using the REST API.
+All REST endpoints are wrapped as simple async methods.
+All relevant responses from BWS are checked independently by the peers, thus the importance of using this library when talking to a third party BWS instance.

 See [Bitcore-wallet] (https://github.com/bitpay/bitcore-wallet) for a simple CLI wallet implementation that relays on BWS and uses bitcore-wallet-client.

 ## Get Started

-To get going with bitcore-wallet-client you can use one of the following ways:
+You can start using bitcore-wallet-client in any of these two ways:

 * via [Bower](http://bower.io/): by running `bower install bitcore-wallet-client` from your console
 * or via [NPM](https://www.npmjs.com/package/bitcore-wallet-client): by running `npm install bitcore-wallet-client` from your console.

 ## Example

 Start your own local [Bitcore wallet service](https://github.com/bitpay/bitcore-wallet-service) instance.
-In this example we suppose that you have `bitcore-wallet-service` running on your `localhost:3001`.
+In this example we assume you have `bitcore-wallet-service` running on your `localhost:3001`.

-Then create two files `one.js` and `two.js` with the follow contents:
+Then create two files `one.js` and `two.js` with the content below:

 **one.js**